THE 2022 PROGRAMME

 An Evening with Daisy Chute The Scottish-American singer-songwriter and multi-instrumentalist, fresh from this year’s Glastonbury, delivers intelligent songs with exquisite vocals and intricate instrumentation.

 10 September 7:30

-All my Heart in this my Singing Contralto Jess Dandy, soloist at the First Night of last year’s BBC Proms, makes her debut at our Proms with a programme of songs by Tchaikovsky, Schubert, Hugo Wolf and Amy Beach, accompanied by Yoon Chung.
+All my Heart in this my Singing Contralto Jess Dandy, soloist at the First Night of the BBC Proms in 2021, made her debut at our Proms with a programme of songs by Tchaikovsky, Schubert, Hugo Wolf and Amy Beach, accompanied by Yoon Chung.

 12 September 4:30